 Transforming Communities – is a national technical assistance, training, and resource center that advances new practices, skills, movement building, and policies to prevent violence against women and related forms of abuse, including domestic violence, sexual assault, teen dating violence and gender-based bullying, San Rafael, CA.

-WomensLaw.org (English / Español) – the mission is to provide easy-to-understand legal information and resources to women living with or escaping domestic violence.
-By reaching out through the Internet, we empower women and girls to lead independent and productive lives, free from abuse, Brooklyn, NY.
+WomensLaw.org (English / Español), a project of the National Network to End Domestic Violence – the mission is to provide easy-to-understand legal information and resources to women living with or escaping domestic violence.
+By reaching out through the Internet, we empower women and girls to lead independent and productive lives, free from abuse, New York, NY.